1205-private-percy-michael-anderson-image1png

 source Https://www.cbcfremantle.wa.edu.au/view/history

-Percy attended school at the Christian Brothers College, Freemantle.After his schooling, Percy was employed as a hod carrier, a labourer carrying supplies to bricklayers, stonemasons, or cement finishers.
+Percy attended school at the Christian Brothers College, Fremantle.After his schooling, Percy was employed as a hod carrier, a labourer carrying supplies to bricklayers, stonemasons, or cement finishers.
 Percy married Sophia Alice Boness in 1915 in Leederville, but only shortly after he had enlisted.
 Sophia was from Essex, England, having arrived in Fremantle in October 1910.
 The couple were living at Hector Street, Osborne Park.

 Off to War

 Enlistment for the War was a ‘family affair’.
-Percy signed up in July 1915 at Blackboy Hill, Perth Western Australia.
+Percy signed up in July 1915 at Blackboy Hill, Perth, Western Australia.
 Two of Percy’s brothers as well as his father and two cousins also joined up.
 His brother Alfred was attached to 44th Infantry Battalion and Sydney to the Australian Army Medical Corp, 1st Field Ambulance.
 Both of Percy’s brothers returned to Australia in 1919.

 Percy’s 45 year old father William also enlisted, Jan 1916.
 He had already served with the West Australian Volunteer Force.
 He was stationed at the No 1 Australian Auxiliary Hospital at Harefield Park in Middlesex, England for the duration of his active service.
 This enabled him to have met up with his son Sydney in England when Sydney was hospitalised in 1918.